Bachelor of Arts | Composition Option

 Students pursuing a Bachelor of Arts in Composition take 34-46 hours of general education courses in addition to the BA Music Core and a prescribed plan of study.

 For more information about the Bachelor of Arts degree requirements please visit the Academic Catalog.

 Use the new Program Explorer to view statistics for the Bachelor of Arts in Music.

 PROGRAM SPECIFIC APPLICATION REQUIREMENTS:

 1. Submit a Portfolio: Applicants must submit a portfolio of 3 to 5 original compositions for any instrumentation, including electronic music.
 Be sure to proof-read scores and make them as professional looking as possible.
 Please include recordings if you have them.
-All portfolio materials should be submitted on Acceptd by January 5th (November 1 for Early Action).
+All portfolio materials should be submitted on our dropbox by January 5th.